Background pattern

 Children and adolescents

-Taking Vibracina with other medications
+Taking Vibracina with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

 Taking Vibracina with food, drinks, and alcohol